Things move a little slower on Hatteras Island.

 This may seem like a no-brainer, but trust us: when you see how incredibly pristine Cape Hatteras National Seashore is, you’re going to want to set aside a couple extra hours (or even days).
 These protected beaches run for 70 miles along the Outer Banks, from Bodie Island to Ocracoke.
 There are so many things to do at Cape Hatteras National Seashore without spending a dime, from shell hunting, to sunbathing, to splashing in the inviting waters.
 With no buildings polluting the view and miles of sand beach to claim your own spot, it’s time to put your phone on silent and revel in the delightful do-nothing state of mind.

-A local’s tip: If you don’t have a four-wheel drive vehicle (really, you need one—don’t be the person that gets stuck in the sand), you can book a tour with one of several guide companies.
+A local’s tip: If you don’t have a four-wheel drive vehicle (really, you need one—don’t be the person that gets stuck in the sand), you can always rent a beach cruiser from Island Cruisers in Hatteras’ village of Salvo.

 With beaches this inspiring, it’s no surprise that the Outer Banks are home to a thriving community of artists.
 Entry to local galleries is free, and one of the many fun indoor things to do on Hatteras Island.
 It’s also a great way to connect with the local scene—and maybe to even purchase a piece of art to commemorate your getaway.
 From Pea Island Art Gallery in Salvo to Kinnakeet Clay in Avon, the island is teeming with places to see and purchase local art.